okteto/samples/python-kubectl/README.md

 kubectl apply -f manifests
 ```

 Wait for one or two minutes until the application is running.
-You can access it here https://vote-[githubid].cloud.okteto.net.
+You can access it at https://vote-[githubid].cloud.okteto.net.

 ## Step 5: Develop as a Cloud Native Developer